NanditaRK/IEEE-Quarterly-Project-25/readme.md

 **Contributors:** Nandita, Johnny, Donovan

-Code modified a lot from this: https://github.com/lout33/ai_assistant_esp32
+Code modified a lot from this: https://github.com/lout33/ai_assistant_esp32 Also used chatgpt for code scaffolding all the tedious/boring stuff. it sucks tho.

 A smart astronaut helmet prototype that allows voice communication.
 On pressing a button, the helmet activates an audio pipeline to talk and respond intelligently.